kronikim/WeatherApp-SwiftUI-Combine/README.md

 The App contains some UITest cases.
 No third party library is used.

 The App contains two tab bars.
 The first one is a weather screen.
 It shows the current weather condition, hourly forecast and the next few days of the selected city.
-(You may choose your favourite city from cityList.json file and paste the cityId into the WeatherService requests.)
+(You may choose your favourite city from city.list.json file of the website (http://bulk.openweathermap.org/sample/) and paste the cityId into the WeatherService requests.)
 The second one is an online shopping tab.
 It leads to the C&A shopping website through WebView.

 API is from https://openweathermap.org which works with a unique API key.
 Please first get your unique API key from the website and set that apiKey in the absoluteURL of the WeatherEndpoint file.